 It was past my 17th birthday and I was so excited to finally start driving lessons.
 Most of my friends were already driving and I wanted in!
 I was diagnosed with epilepsy when I was around 14/15, I just accepted and didn’t realise how it could affect my life.
 My seizures were controlled so I was able to have driving lessons.
-However I was due to have University so I never got to take my test, if I could turn back time I would have made sure I took it.
+However I was due to start University so I never got to take my test, if I could turn back time I would have made sure I took it.
 As I went through University I had no problems with my epilepsy at all.

 I decided after University I was going to start driving lessons again.
 Unfortunately before I got chance to I started having seizures again.
 After then I realised that I couldn’t learn to drive unless I was seizure free for a couple of years.
 I was absolutely heartbroken.
 Several years on and I continue to live my life without having a driving license and being able to learn to drive.
 The normality for me lies with getting around with my disabled bus pass.

 There is quite a stigma with epilepsy, not everyone realises how epilepsy can actually effect driving.
 I thought I’d share with you some of the questions and opinions I’ve encountered from others:

 “You have epilepsy doesn’t that mean you can’t drive?”

 Wrong.
 Due to my seizure activity being uncontrolled I’m unable to drive, yes, but that’s not the same for everyone.
 It all depends on a person’s seizures.
 There are many people with epilepsy that can drive.
 One day I might be able to be one of those people.

 “But what if you have a seizure when you’re behind the wheel?”